Michigan Football: Indiana at Michigan — What Happened and What It Means — Part I

 Mags and Bosch looked at least good enough to hold forth some hope.
 Still, it is highly probable that the results will be different against top competition.

 Just a reminder you must be a member to participate on the Message Board.
-Here is the link for the registration page for those people interested in becoming a GBMWolverine member of our message board.
-GBMWolverine Register.
+Here is the link GBMWolverine Register for those people interested in becoming a member.

 You can contact us at our e-mail address: GBMWolverine